Frequently Asked Questions

 The ceremony cannot utilize the lawn area, for it is not part of the rented facility - it is for public use (Brazilian Room).

 - Can I use a tent to cover the patio?

 Tents are not permitted for use at the Brazilian Room facility, but you may use one on the Temescal Beach House patio.
 No tarps, tents, or coverings are allowed unless approved by the Facilities Supervisor.
 See the Facility Delivery Policy.

 - If the weather is hot can I have my DJ play on the patio?

 No. Your DJ, band or other entertainment is not permitted to play amplified instruments outside any of our Regional Parks facilities.
 Amplified music from within the buildings is not to project farther than 50 feet.
 Please be considerate of our other park guests, it's not just courtesy it's the law.

 - Can my musicians or DJ perform on the lawn?

 No. The lawn area is not appropriate for placing your band/musicians for your event.
-Music in the building must be setup in the required space.
+Music in the building must be set up in the required space.
 Please discuss the use of performers for your ceremony with the facility staff.
-The Music Request Application is due to the Facility Office two weeks prior to the event.
+The Music Request Application is due to the Facility Office two weeks before the event.
 (See 'Music or Sound Amplifying Equipment' section of the Facilities Rules and Use Agreement form).

 - Can I use confetti, rice, flower petals, birdseed, etc. at my event?